FAQs - Frequently Asked Questions

 1. How much is Dinner Money?

-Presently the daily cost is £2.60 - this must be paid by Parentmail.
+Presently the daily cost is covered by the Mayor's fund.

 2. What time does school start?

 We start school at 08.55 am.
 The gate is open from 8.45am to allow for a staggered start.
 Morning registration ends at 9am.
 School finishes at 3.15pm.

 Our uniform can be bought at Bailwood Uniform Store, Lewisham.
 See leaflet for more information.
 You can buy grey trousers/skirts, white polo shirts and other uniform items at any local supermarket or clothing stores.